-During a two-week excursion to Sincelejo, Sucre, you’ll participate in community-based peacebuilding activities at SembrandoPaz, a nongovernmental peacebuilding organization.
+During a one-week excursion to Sincerín (Bolívar), you’ll participate in community-based peacebuilding activities with a nongovernmental peacebuilding organization.
 In addition, you’ll learn about the organization’s efforts to mitigate the impacts of conflict and to rebuild, reconstruct, and revive fractured relations and displaced communities.

 You will also develop Spanish language skills to discuss peacebuilding, reconciliation, and community issues through classroom learning, cultural immersion, homestays, and excursions.

 - Learn about the history of Colombia’s conflict and its beleaguered peace accords.

 - Build a theoretical and conceptual understanding of creating a culture of peace.